 The Day of Surgery

 Please plan to arrive at La Peer Surgery Center 1 hour prior to your surgery time, or Cedars-Sinai Medical Center at least two hours prior to your surgery time.
 You will be called by the hospital or surgery center to confirm your surgery on the day prior to your surgery.
 If the hospital or surgery center has not called by 4:30 pm that day, please call our office.

 Food & Drink

-Please do not take any aspirin or other over the counter pain medications for one week before your surgery.
+Please do not take any aspirin, ibuprofen, Alleve, or other over-the- counter pain medications for one week before your surgery.
 You may use Tylenol in the week before surgery.
 If you are a diabetic, consult

 with your physician before taking your medication.

-❗ If you develop a cold, sore throat, fever or any illness, please call Dr. Larian’s office prior to your surgery.
+Also, if you develop a cold, sore throat, fever or any illness, please call Dr. Larian’s office prior to your surgery.

 If you need parathyroid surgery, it is important to know what to expect.
 The following are some of the most frequently asked questions about parathyroidectomy: